-Join us in Melbourne Zoo's Wild Lab and explore the natural world in our exciting outdoor laboratory.
-Through STEM-based inquiry learning, student scientists will be presented with numerous problem-based activities and will be able to experiment, observe, and test ideas: discovering a way of knowing and doing to create a better world where all living things can thrive.
+Join us in Melbourne Zoo’s Wild Lab and explore the natural world in our exciting outdoor laboratory.
+Students will become Wild Scientists and learn about special animal features.
+Using the power of inquiry, they will investigate and learn about animal life cycles and what they need to survive.
+They will experiment, observe and test ideas to discover how to create a better world where all living things can thrive.

 Students will learn:

-- How animals grow and change over time
+- How animals grow and change during their life cycle

 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.

 Students will be encouraged to gather information through investigations and consider questions.
 Able to engage all their senses, students can dive in to hands-on, minds-on, self-directed exploration.
 Guided discussion and rich investigations will help students to develop understandings of where animals live, their form and function, what they need to survive and how we can care for them and their habitats.

 Your zoo visit will include: An introduction to the day (for arrivals between 9:40am – 10am), Zoo Teacher Workshop (40 minutes) and Keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.